ECB (External Commercial Borrowing) Everything you need to know

 - Equity investment.

-- Working capital purposes except from foreign equity holder
+- Working capital purposes except for foreign equity holder

-- General corporate purposes except from foreign equity holder.
+- General corporate purposes except for foreign equity holders.

-- Repayment of Rupee loans except from foreign equity holder
+- Repayment of Rupee loans except for foreign equity holder

 - On-lending to entities for the above activities.

 Though ECB is an easy route to raise funds it comes with its own limitations and risks, the most important being Fx risk for ECB.
 If not hedged properly it may take away the benefit of raising abroad instead of domestically.